Pablo Casado: National MP

-Casado was included as candidate in the PP list for the constituency of Ávila in the November 2011 general election and became a member of the Congress of Deputies.
+Casado was included as candidate in the PP list for the constituency of Ávila in the November 2011 general election and became a member of the Congress of Deputies in the 10th legislative term and was appointed spokesperson of the Joint Congress–Senate Committee for the European Union, deputy spokesperson for Foreign Affairs, and member of both the Justice Committee and the International Development Cooperation Committee.

+Between 2011 and 2015, he was a member of the Committee on Security, Political Affairs and Human Rights of the Parliamentary Assembly of the Union for the Mediterranean (ApUPM).
+From 2013 to 2015 he also served as a member of COSAC, the Conference of Parliamentary Committees for Union Affairs.

 He was subsequently re-elected in the 2015 and 2016 general elections.
 He was designated spokesman of the Campaign Committee of the PP for the local and regional elections of May 2015.
 Later in June 2015, he was appointed vice secretary general of communication of the PP by the party president Mariano Rajoy.

+In 2018, he participated in a meeting of the “New Leaders for Europe” group at the World Economic Forum in Davos.
+In 2017 he was also listed as a member of the Europe Policy Group.
+In 2019 and 2022 he participated in the Bilderberg Club meeting in Montreaux and Washington.

+President of the People’s Party

+Casado between María Dolores de Cospedal and Mariano Rajoy during the 19th National Congress of the PP on 21 July 2018.

 19th PP National Congress

-Casado between María Dolores de Cospedal and Mariano Rajoy during the 19th National Congress of the PP on 21 July 2018.

 After the motion of no confidence, Mariano Rajoy resigned from the leadership of the PP, Pablo Casado ran as pre-candidate to the primary election to the presidency of the party.
 He introduced himself as a (potential) leader intending to recover voters from Citizens and Vox.
 Casado obtained the second most votes out of 6 candidates after Soraya Sáenz de Santamaría, former Deputy Prime Minister of Spain, who received the most votes among the party members with a margin of 1,500 votes.
 On July 21, 2018, during the 19th Extraordinary National Congress of the PP, a final vote among 3,082 party delegates was held in order to decide the new leader of the PP between Sáenz de Santamaría and Casado.
-He won the voting among the delegates with 1,701 votes (57,2%) versus 1,250 (42%) votes to Sáenz de Santamaría out of 2,973 votes, being proclaimed as the new president, in what was considered a party swing towards the right, as well as a hardline conservative.
+He won the voting among the delegates with 1,701 votes (57,2%) versus 1,250 (42%) votes to Sáenz de Santamaría out of 2,973 votes, being proclaimed as the new president.

+Leader of the People’s Party

+After his election as party president, Casado led a process of internal reorganisation within the People’s Party.
+The first regional elections under his leadership were the Andalusian elections held on 2 December 2018, in which the People’s Party candidate, Juan Manuel Moreno, secured the presidency of the Regional Government of Andalusia.
+In the 2019 municipal elections, the People’s Party recovered key cities and provincial capitals, such as Madrid, Zaragoza, Oviedo and Córdoba.